Defamation Damages: What are they?

 Compensatory Defamation Damages

-Also called actual damages, compensatory damages are the monies an individual or company loses as a direct result of the defendant’s actions.
-Expectation damages, which are similar, are often used in contract law.
+Also called actual damages, compensatory damages are the monies parties lose as a direct result of defendants’ actions.

 Speculative Defamation Damages

-1) Lost business due to a defamatory review on Yelp! or other review site;
+- Lost business due to a defamatory online review;

-3) Any cost that you or your business will have to pay, singular to your industry, as a result of the defamation.
+- Any cost a business must to pay, singular to its industry, as a result of defamation.

 Consequential Defamation Damages

-Consequential damages can either be calculated by estimating the amount of money the plaintiff would have made if it were not for the actions of the defendant.
-A plaintiff can also make an argument for consequential damages if the action of the defendant will result in more costs.
+Consequential damages represent the amount of money a plaintiff would have made if an act of defamation hadn’t be committed.
+A plaintiff can also argue for consequential damages when the defendants’ actions result in more costs.

 Punitive Defamation Damages